melodee-project/meloamp/README.md

 ### Customizing Themes

-MeloAmp uses Skeleton UI themes.
+MeloAmp uses Tailwind CSS for theming.
 You can:
-1. Choose from existing themes in `tailwind.config.js`
+1. Modify color themes in `src/lib/stores/theme.ts`
-2. Create custom themes following Skeleton UI documentation
+2. Add new color palettes by extending the `colorPalettes` object
+3. Create custom CSS variables in `src/app.css`

 ## Building for Distribution